RobinMalfait/lazy-collections/README.md

 ## Benchmark

-> :warning: This is not a scientify benchmark, there are flaws with this.
+> :warning: This is not a scientific benchmark, there are flaws with this.
 This
 > is just meant to showcase the power of lazy-collections.

 ```js